 3. Keep your traditions alive

 Teach your traditions to your children and find ways to incorporate them in your home.
 You can start by reading books, cooking a traditional meal, listening music or making a special craft.
 Another idea to keep your traditions alive is to check with your local facebook groups, museums or festivals for any cultural activities that you can bring your family.
+These familiar activities will help you and your children stay connected to your roots.

-5. Enjoy the journey
+5. Cherish the journey